- Anorexia, Bulimia, Binge Eating Disorder

 - Avoidant/Restrictive Food Intake Disorder

 McCallum Place’s Kansas City Programs are designed with the exceptional care of each patient in mind, offering a healthy atmosphere of comfort, privacy, and freedom not possible in traditional hospital settings.

-Our residential treatment provides intensive therapy, nutritional rehabilitation, round-the-clock support, and medical stabilization in a compassionate and intentional environment.
+Our treatment provides intensive therapy, nutritional rehabilitation, round-the-clock support, and medical stabilization in a compassionate and intentional environment.

 In all levels of care, as patients become more confident and comfortable with eating, they progress through our stage system and practice increasing levels of independence.